 2. Keep your email address simple

-It’s never great to receive an email applying for a senior professional position from an address that is too complicated or sounds like it was set up when you were a teenager.
-These email addresses might do the job but they won’t paint you as an industry professional.
+It’s never great to receive an email from an applicant applying for a senior professional position and the email address is too complicated or sounds like it was set up when you were a teenager.
+These email addresses might do the job, but they won’t paint you as an industry professional.

 3. Keep your response time quick

-Anyone with your name or email address can easily view your Facebook, LinkedIn, Twitter and even Instagram, so you need to remember that what you do on these sites can potentially be viewed by a future or current employer.
+Anyone with your name or email address can easily view your Facebook, LinkedIn, Twitter, Instagram, and even your TikTok, so you need to remember that what you do on these sites can potentially be viewed by a future or current employer.

 5. Do your homework and get organised

-You’ve heard it before “prepare, prepare, prepare”.
+You’ve heard it before “Prior planning prevents… (you know the rest)”.
 Don’t wait for an interview, start preparing before you even send off your resume.

 Tip: Where you have applied for multiple roles, get organised for when that call comes in.
 Jot down the company name, the recruiter or hiring manager and the role details.
 This will help you to quickly recall which role the call relates to without any awkward pauses.